 Shoppable Social Media

 As more shoppers turn to their phones to shop, we expect to see more of that happening through social media feeds.
 Multiple social platforms are raising their game to maximise advertising revenue from retail brands, but some channels are gaining the traction over others.
 It’s expected that Instagram will grow 3x faster than the growth of overall social traffic, which translates to a 51% year-over-year increase in traffic to retail sites.
 Meanwhile, Facebook will see traffic referrals to retail sites shrink by seven percent as Instagram begins to own more traffic share.

 Alongside referral traffic to retail sites, Instagram is working on a standalone e-commerce app called ‘IG Shopping’ which will allow its 1 billion monthly user base to browse collections and make in-app purchases.
 Instagram will be leveraging its 25+ million business accounts to take on e-commerce competitor Shopify.

-Last year Snapchat launched a new Discover channel called ‘Shop and Cop‘, which highlights app-exclusive e-commerce deals from chosen brands and enables on-platform purchasing of those items, so you can snap up the deals without leaving the app.
+In 2018 Snapchat launched a new Discover channel called ‘Shop and Cop‘, which highlights app-exclusive e-commerce deals from chosen brands and enables on-platform purchasing of those items, so you can snap up the deals without leaving the app.
 The ephemeral usage of the app may prove challenging for brands to establish lead conversions from the platform.